skycoin/User-Manuals/Initializing your Skywallet.md

 <Screenshot of a Desktop Wallet highlighting “Using a hardware wallet?” button>

-On pressing this button, the display screen on Skywallet will show a welcome message:
+On pressing “Using a hardware wallet?” button, the display screen on Skywallet will show a welcome message:

 <Reusing the Picture showing the Skywallet display with the welcome message>

-In order to configure your Skywallet for the first time, you have to install the firmware for the Skywallet, the same is explained in step #4.
+In order to configure your Skywallet for the first time, you have to install the firmware for the Skywallet, as explained in [step #4](#Step_4) .

 ### Step 3.2: Previously Configured Desktop Wallet